 - Might not work for personal device use.

-You can use any of these three methods – Guided Access, Single App Mode with Apple Configurator 2, and Single App Mode with SureMDM – to configure kiosk mode on iPads and lock them to a single app.
+SureMDM Kiosk Mode allows users to improve their productivity by blocking irrelevant applications.
+Here are three methods – Guided Access, Single App Mode with Apple Configurator 2, and Single App Mode with SureMDM – one can use to configure kiosk mode on iPads and lock them to a single app.

 If you need to set up kiosk mode on multiple iPads, an MDM solution is by far the best option.
+You can For users looking to set up kiosk mode on multiple iPads, an MDM solution is by far the best option.
 You can also manage iPad kiosks remotely, and implement additional measures to keep your fleet of iPads safe and productive.